qtranslate/qtranslate-xt/readme.txt

 ## Installation ##

-Installation of this plugin is no different from any other plugin:
+**Important**: Read [migration instructions](https://qtranslatexteam.wordpress.com/migration/), if you previously used other multilingual plugin, otherwise initial installation of this plugin is no different from any other standard plugin:

 1. Download the plugin from [WordPress](http://wordpress.org/plugins/qtranslate-x/ "qTranslate-X") or take the latest development version from [GitHub](https://github.com/qTranslate-Team/qtranslate-x).
 1. Use WordPress `/wp-admin/plugin-install.php` page to install a plugin or extract all the files and upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.